byui-cs/CS345-course/week04/project.md

 ##### Due Monday night at Midnight MST

-This week, the project will be to write a program to implement the scheduling algorithms discussed in the chapter. se raf as as
+This week, the project will be to write a program to implement the scheduling algorithms discussed in the chapter.

-**Hint:** These scheduling algorithms are exactly the same as those in the Ponder and Prove exercises.
-Please start on them as soon as possible so you can be successful here.

 ### A. Start with the provided code